vsrinivas/fuchsia/docs/targets/hikey960.md

 ## Setup
 Periodically check this file as the setup workflow will change/improve.

+To interact with the board over serial, use a baud rate of 115200.

 If using the mezzanine board, follow the instructions included with the board.

 If using a FTDI style serial adapter: